JordyAaldering/rust-calculator/doc/lexer.md

 The cases for `==`, `!=`, and `!` are a bit more complicated, since they exist of multiple tokens, and have some overlap.
-Namely, whenever we encounter a `!` we first need to check whether the next token is a `=`, in which case we should consume that character and well and return a `Ne` token.
+Namely, whenever we encounter a `!` we first need to check whether the next token is a `=`, in which case we should consume that character and return a `Ne` token.

 For this conditional consuming of tokens, we define the `match_char` function: